wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 Here's the workflow:

-1. The Gremlin company defines "Game Day" with roles.
+1. Measure the "before" (baseline) metrics:

-   * General who defines the schedule, decide on abort conditions.
+   * MTTD (Mean Time to Detect) - How long did it take for someone to realize there is a problem?
+The starting point is an event that may not be specifically logged, but inferred from other observations.

-   * Commander who implements and executes experiments.
+   * MTTM (Mean Time to reMediate) - How long did it take for the interruption to be corrected so production can continue?

-   * Scribe who records experiments and results.
+   * MTTR (Mean Time to Repair/Recover) - How long did it take for the interruption to be repaired?

-   * Observer who correlates results.
+   * MTTI (Total Time of Impact) to operations.

-1. PROTIP: Measure the "before" (baseline) MTTD & MTTR (Mean Time to Detect and Repair) - How long did it take for the interruption to be detected and then repaired?
-How quickly and frequently engineers deploy.
+   * MTBF (Time Between Failures) - How quickly and frequently engineers deploy?

 1. Use the email link to setup an Account forever-free individual account. $750/month